-Even if you’ve worked in a restaurant kitchen in previous jobs, stepping into a food truck kitchen for the first time can be an extremely scary thing.
+Even if you’ve worked in a restaurant kitchen in previous jobs, stepping into a a truck and working in a food truck kitchen for the first time can be an extremely scary thing.
 Each food truck has a culture of its own and way of doing things.

 This is easier said than done.
 Food trucks can be extremely high stress environments and it takes discipline not to freak out.
 Even if you can’t control your fear and you’re freaking out on the inside, you need to project a calm exterior; this will show that you have confidence in yourself and your abilities.